 Biking is the primary reason you should own a Chariot, but did you know you can add skis, like a James Bond car?
 And even though it takes up more garage space than a Yukon, the ability to bring your kid on winter adventures makes it worthwhile.
-The skiing and hiking kit comes with two lightweight skis, a pair of aluminum telescoping tow bars and a hip-hugging waist belt with easy-access water bottle holster.
+The skiing and hiking equipment comes with two lightweight skis, a pair of aluminum telescoping tow bars and a hip-hugging waist belt with easy-access water bottle holster.
 Child-sized whip and reins not included.

-Thule Chariot Cheetah ($489) w/Cross-Country Kit ($300)
+Thule Chariot Cheetah ($489)

 In professional Nordic skiing, applying the right ski wax is part art, part science, and part Scandinavian voodoo.
 Or you can just skip that part and get the Terrasonic Classic.
 It has an Intelligrip base made from mohair and nylon, so no wax or prep work is required.
 A progressive profile provides optimal kick and glide, ensuring a speedy trip back to the lodge in the likely event of a meltdown.

 It’s easy to forget that cross-country skis have no edges and the boots have practically zero support, until you find yourself out of control on an incline.
 You can either be a YouTube fail video waiting to happen, or just ditch the damn skis.
 Instead, strap on a pair of Atlas snowshoes.
-They’re good on uneven terrain, surprisingly lightweight, and thanks to a Wrap Trail Binding, you won’t look like a 3-year-old trying to use a shoe horn when you put them on..
+They’re good on uneven terrain, surprisingly lightweight, and thanks to a Wrap Trail Binding, you won’t look like a 3-year-old trying to use a shoe horn when you put them on.

-Within 7 minutes of hitting even the flattest trails, your core temperature will approach somewhere in the unopened microwave popcorn bag range.
+Within seven minutes of hitting even the flattest trails, your core temperature will approach somewhere in the unopened microwave popcorn bag range.
 That’s why you need a lightweight, low profile, and exceedingly breathable layer on top.
 The Deviatior Hoody from OR weighs a scant 12 ounces, and it’s great at circulating air around your quivering torso.

-The Vuarnet 02 model is the definition of elegance and performance on the slopes.
+The Vuarnet 02 model is the definition of elegance and performance on the ski slopes.
 Even if those terms don’t apply to you as a skier, they’ll still make you look great.
 Jean Vuarnet won the Downhill gold in these shades during the 1960 Winter Olympic Games.
 Mick Jagger used to wear them around London with Jerry Hall.
 And now you’re wearing them while towing a toddler.
 You win!

 If your spouse is cool with you skiing or snowshoeing with your child on your back (and who wouldn’t be?), the Poco Plus is a great alternative to that spendy Thule Chariot.
-Complete with lightweight aluminum stays and Osprey’s award-winning Anti-Gravity suspension system, this pack is as trail-friendly as they come.
+Complete with lightweight aluminum stays and Osprey’s award-winning Anti-Gravity suspension system, this backpack is as trail-friendly as they come.
 Pro tip: Fall forward.

-Unlike those cast-like alpine boots, cross-country boots allow for a wide range of movement, but they can be blister factories if they don’t fit properly.
+Unlike those cast-like alpine boots, cross-country ski boots allow for a wide range of movement, but they can be blister factories if they don’t fit properly.
 The Salomon has all the orthopedic bells and whistles: Touring-friendly insole, classic flex, adjustable heel strap, moldable foam, and responsive outsole.
-Basically the Equipe 8 fits like a great pair of running shoes, only they’re for running on snow.
+Basically, the Equipe 8 fits like a great pair of running shoes, only they’re for running on snow.
 While wearing cross-country skis.

 Warm, insulated gloves don’t come more dexterous.
 They’re flexible enough to form snowballs as well as handoff Cheerios.
 The back is made of breathable 3-layer interlock polyester which is fully windproof and waterproof.
 And the neoprene cuffs won’t get snagged on your jacket sleeve. (#first-worldskierproblems.)